sensedeep/sensedeep/README.md

 Once your credentials are added, SenseLogs will start discovering your Log groups in the background.
 But it will only download events for those logs for which you define a log view.

 To create a view, navigate to https://senselogs.sensedeep.com/views/add.
-Once added, SenseLogs will transparently download your log event data in the background.
+Once the view is created, SenseLogs will transparently download your log event data for that view in the background.

 ![SenseLogs Add View Image](https://raw.githubusercontent.com/sensedeep/senselogs/master/images/view-add.png)